machineagency/science-jubilee/docs/getting_started/new_developer_guide.md

 5. Most tool builds will require parts to be 3D printed on a filament printer.
 You will not need this for the motion platform build if you buy the full kit.
 6. Most tool builds will also require making electrical connections through soldering and crimping.
 You will not need to do this for the motion platform build if you buy the full kit.

+## 0. Things to be aware of if you are new to motion platforms

+Most of the hardware involved in Jubilee is pretty resilient and can handle a few mistakes in assembly and operation.
+However, there are some guidelines to follow to keep you and your Jubilee safe:

+1. Mind the mains AC terminals on the power supply (and the 24V as well).
+The Jubilee power supply requires you to make connections to your mains AC power at either 120 or 240V.
+This is dangerous and could kill you.
+Don't touch or modify power connections with the machine plugged in.
+There is a terminal guard for the power supply we reccomend printing and installing

+# TODO: Find link to this guard and link here

+2. Don't plug/unplug stepper motor drivers with the Duet board powered on.
+This will likely damage your stepper drivers and fry your $$ board.
+Its good practice not to plug/unplug anything else with the board on, but definetley don't do it for stepper connectors.

+3. Mind the belts and moving parts while the machine is in motion.

 ## 1. Assemble and configure the motion platform

 Estimated time: 8 hours - 5 working days

 ### Hardware assembly

+Find more details on building a science jubilee in our docs here:

 This is a time consuming process, but it is well worth investing this time as this gets you familiar with the platform.
 Once you build it, you can understand issues and fix them.
 New developers in our research group are handed a partially disassembled Jubilee as their first task during the onboarding process.
 The build process is well documented on the [Jubilee3D wiki](https://jubilee3d.com/index.php?title=Assembly_Instructions).
 Most of the content for science-jubilee assumes you have a working motion platform and doesn't cover this step.